maslab-ufrgs/NDS/README.md

 ## Results
 The results of each experiment are printed on the screen after you run the experiment.

+The results of the coupling measure is in a csv file with the name of the according network.

 ## Options
 ```
 arguments: